AshutoshSabnekar/PythonFrameWork/README.md

-# PythonFrameWork
+# PythonUIAutomation
-Basic Web Automation Framework
+This Python UI Automation Repo is created as part of LIYA initiative.